A-Bison-22/BeginnerCPP/README.md

 something idk; after this i ask it to give me a couple of relatively harder problems which i solve in a folder called ChatGPT Challenges.

-After this i say hello to my dog (hendrix) and go for driving lessons.
+After this i say hello to my dog (Hendrix) and go for driving lessons.